nightconcept/boba-site/project/boba-syntax.md

 ### Private Functions

 By default, functions are private, meaning they can only be called from within the same file.
 To make a function accessible from other files, you must use the `pub` keyword.
+The `pub` keyword makes your functions available to other files, a concept we'll explore in the final chapter on Imports.

 ```boba
 // This function can only be called from this file.